Starters/ Starters, Salads, Soups

 Tempeh Steak with Tahini Sauce

 This tempeh fried steak is a delicious vegan alternative to meat steaks.
-These tempeh steaks can be grilled, sauteed, or even baked for a quick and easy vegan meal option, but I prefer frying or sauteeing the steaks as it brings out their flavor the best.
-Tempeh steaks absorb the flavors of the gravy, sauce, or seasoning, and when fried add a soft-crispy texture to the dish.
+These tempeh steaks can be grilled, sautéed, or even baked for a quick and easy vegan meal option, though frying or sautéing brings out their flavor best.
+Tempeh absorbs the flavors of a gravy, sauce, or seasoning, and when fried, it develops a soft-crispy texture.

 What is Tempeh?

-Tempeh is made from soybeans fermented into a cake/block with Rhizopus oligosporus (a fungus).
-Rhizopus helps in the production of lactic acid and is good for digestion.
+Tempeh is made from soybeans fermented into a cake or block with Rhizopus oligosporus, a fungus that aids in lactic acid production and digestion.
 It is high in protein and less processed than tofu.

 Tempeh Steak with Tahini Sauce